 Best small mobility scooters

-Pack-a-scoota claims to the have smallest portable 4-wheel scooter in the UK.
+Pack-a-scoota claims to have the smallest portable 4-wheel scooter in the UK.
 It folds in a small suitcase-sized package (only 2ft long and weighing 49.6 lbs) which is easy to transport.
 Its maximum speed is a safe 5 mph.

 Mobie mobility scooter is small, light and portable.
 It takes only 5 seconds to fold up into a compact suitcase-sized trolley, which you can easily wheel around and store.
 You don’t even have to dismantle the scooter to fold it up, as there are no removable parts.
-It’s small and light but it will take you over uneven terrain when you need it to.
+It’s small and light, but it will take you over uneven terrain when you need it to.
 On-board and off-board charging options are available.

-The scooter can travel 10 miles on a fully-charged battery, or 20 miles if you travel with an extra battery pack.
+The scooter can travel 10 miles on a fully-charged battery or 20 miles if you travel with an extra battery pack.
 Its maximum travel speed is a safe 4 mph.
-The standard scooter doesn’t have a lot of luxury features, but you can add arm rests and a travel bag to your package.
+The standard scooter doesn’t have a lot of luxury features, but you can add armrests and a travel bag to your package.